 |Nov 27, 2020||2|

 But I care about my privacy too, which is why I spend a lot of time trying multiple pro-privacy tools to find ones which just work.
-Here’s a non-exhaustive list that fits my needs as a science writer.
+Here’s a non-exhaustive list of such tools that fit my needs as a science writer.

-An Apple Mac is an obvious pro-privacy replacement for Windows that just works.
+An Apple Mac computer is a great pro-privacy replacement for Windows that just works.
 But if you can’t afford one, or just don’t need it, Linux is the next best choice.

 Again, if you can afford it, get an iPhone.
 It’s far more privacy respecting than Google’s Android will ever be, simply because of the business model of both companies.

-If an iPhone is too expensive for you, or you just prefer Android, get a phone with stock Android (the likes of Nokia, Motorola, Pixel, etc.) rather than ones with custom UIs (Xiaomi, Samsung, OnePlus, etc.).
-This reduces your system level privacy invasion to just one company, Google, instead of the phone manufacturer spying on you too.
+If an iPhone is too expensive for you, or you just prefer Android, get a phone with stock Android––the likes of Nokia, Motorola, Pixel, etc. rather than ones with custom UIs such as from Realme, Xiaomi, Samsung, OnePlus, etc. This will reduce your system level privacy invasion to just one company, Google, instead of the phone manufacturer spying on you too.

 A deal with Google, the devil, is practically unavoidable if you’re using an Android.
 You may consider installing LineageOS on your phone to get rid of excessive Google tracking.
-But it’s not without its disadvantages––camera performance and/or other critical features typically take a hit on such custom ROMs so beware.
+But it’s not without its disadvantages––camera performance and/or other critical features typically take a hit on such custom ROMs.

-Given the sheer amount of time people spend on browsers, changing that instead would perhaps be more effective and practical than swapping an operating system.
-And for that, just go for Firefox.
+Given the sheer amount of time people spend on browsers, changing that instead would perhaps be more effective and practical than having to swap operating systems.
+And for that, just use Firefox.

-Firefox works incredibly well both on the Desktop and mobile platforms, blocks invasive trackers by default, has useful features like sync, excellent support for add-ons, and generally boasts enhanced privacy out of the box.
-You can import bookmarks, history and saved passwords from other browsers.
+Firefox works incredibly well both on Desktop and mobile, blocks invasive trackers by default, has useful features like sync and neat extensions, and generally boasts enhanced privacy out of the box.
+You can import bookmarks, history and saved passwords from other browsers to get started.

-If you are using an Apple device, Safari has similar benefits as Firefox and is quite swift and nice.
+If you are using an Apple device, Safari has similar benefits as Firefox, and is quite swift and nice.
 I use Safari because I prefer its interface over Firefox.

 SSDs/Hard Drives over Google Drive and Dropbox for data backups, because nothing beats the reliability, speed and security of a local backup.
-Like, seriously.
+Seriously.